riccardobrasca/LFTCM2024/README.md

 ## Installation

-Note: To get this repository, you will need to download Lean's mathematical library, which takes about 5 GB of storage space.
+Note: to get this repository, you will need to download Lean's mathematical library, which takes about 5 GB of storage space.

-* You have to install Lean, and two supporting programs: Git and VSCode.
+* You have to install Lean, and two supporting programs: Git and VSCode (including the Lean4 extension).
 Follow these [instructions](https://leanprover-community.github.io/get_started.html) to do this.
 You do not have to follow the last step (creating Lean projects).
 Instead, use either VSCode or a terminal to get this repository.

 ### Get the Repository using VSCode